nrkno/dotnetskolen/README_EN.md

   // Implementation here
 ```

-Note that the `getAlleSendinger` function should return a value of type `Epg` from the `Domain` module.
+Note that the `getAllTransmissions` function should return a value of type `Epg` from the `Domain` module.

-☑️ Implement the `getAlleSendinger` function.
+☑️ Implement the `getAllTransmissions` function.

-> Tip: it may be a good idea to write one or more functions that map a `SendingEntity` value to a `Sending` value and an `EpgEntity` value to an `Epg` value.
+> Tip: it may be a good idea to write one or more functions that map a `TransmissionEntity` value to a `Transmission` value and an `EpgEntity` value to an `Epg` value.
 Remember to validate whether the `Epg` value is valid afterwards.
 We cannot guarantee the data quality of the database.

 ###### Registering dependencies

-Since we introduced `getAlleSendinger` as a dependency to `getEpgForDate`, we need to change `createWebApplication` so that `getEpgForDate` gets this dependency.
+Since we introduced `getAllTransmissions` as a dependency to `getEpgForDate`, we need to change `createWebApplication` so that `getEpgForDate` gets this dependency.

 Add the following `open` statement, and expand the call to `app.MapGet("/epg/{date}"` in `createWebApplication` in `Program.fs` in the web API project like this: